andrewmoles2/rTrainIntroduction/Workshop1/rWorkshop1_Exercises.md

 # Individual (take home) coding challenge

-A take home coding task for you, which if you submit to Teams we will mark and give you feedback.
+A take home coding task for you.

 Task: Splitting a Pizza Pilgrims restaurant bill between 3 friends; Roger, Amal and Genevieve.